Patrick Togher, Director

 https://operawire.com/sydney-symphony-orchestra-2024-review-gurrelieder/#google_vignette

-Under the baton of Maestro Ascher Fisch, with the West Australian Symphon Orchestra.
+Under the baton of Maestro Ascher Fisch

 “Warwick Fyfe is impassioned as the evil prison governor, joined by the 40-strong male members of the WASO chorus in his rousing introduction.
 His is a visceral performance.
-From the thump of his footsteps as he enters the stage, Fyfe’s performance supers
+From the thump of his footsteps as he enters the stage, Fyfe’s performance supersedes the concert form, giving a peek into how

-Under the baton of Maestro Ascher Fisch, with the West Australian Symphon Orchestra.
+Under the baton of Maestro Ascher Fisch

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.